 As part of my work in the legal publishing industry, we were asked to gather information about companies (e.g. registered name, address, homepage, and stock exchange ticker symbol).
 Creating this dataset from scratch was such a daunting task that I started investigating the re-use of existing dataset on the Web.

-Due to the requirement to represent the data in , we started looking at open linked data repositories (i.e. , , and the ).
-DBpedia aims at extracting information in as structured data and is available through the CC Attribution-ShareAlike (i.e. CC-BY-SA) license, while Freebase is another repository of structured data and is used by Google to drive its feature.
+Due to the requirement to represent the data in RDF, we started looking at open linked data repositories (i.e. DBPedia, Freebase, and the New York Times).
+DBpedia aims at extracting information in Wikipedia as structured data and is available through the CC Attribution-ShareAlike (i.e. CC-BY-SA) license, while Freebase is another repository of structured data and is used by Google to drive its Knowledge Graph feature.
 Note that content from Freebase is available through the CC Attribution (i.e. CC-BY) license (but cannot be used for commercial use).
 However, analysis of the content in these repositories showed (i) that the information was not expressed consistently, (ii) that it was often incomplete or (iii) that required information (e.g. stock exchange ticker symbol) was missing.

 No comments: